 The English word ‘submit’, or ‘subject’ in some translations, is Strong’s G5293, ὑποτάσσεται/hypotassetai.
 In the Greek, this word is in the Present Tense, Indicative Mood, and Middle Voice.
 Thayer Greek Lexicon states this word to mean: present middle (voice) – ὑποτάσσομαι; to arrange under, to subordinate; to subject, put in subjection… middle (voice) – to subject oneself, to obey; to submit to one’s control; to yield to one’s admonition or advice: absolutely, Romans 13:5; 1 Corinthians 14:34 (cf. Buttmann, § 151, 30); τινα, Luke 2:51; Luke 10:17, 20; Romans 8:7.

-Therefore, the one who is ‘not’ walking according to the flesh fulfills the righteousness of the Law, v.4 , and that person is ‘not’ enemies with God, because that person submits to God’s Law, v.7; both verses are in the Present Tense!
+Therefore, the one who does ‘not’ walk according to the flesh fulfills the righteousness of the Law, v.4, and that person is ‘not’ enemies with God, because that person submits to God’s Law, v.7; both verses are in the Present Tense!

 Romans 8:7-8 7For the mind that is set on the flesh is hostile to God, for it does not submit to God’s law; indeed, it cannot.
 8Those who are in the flesh cannot please God.

-After all that I know what your thinking, ‘but we’re not saved by keeping the Law‘ and ‘no one is justified by the Law‘.
+Now, after all that, I know what your thinking, ‘but we’re not saved by keeping the Law‘, and ‘no one is justified by the Law‘.
 I agree completely!
-Those thoughts and rebuttals are the ‘go-to-response’ of the mainstream denominational mind-set; it’s how we were taught to think and respond to “the Law”.
+Those thoughts and rebuttals are the ‘go-to-responses’ of the mainstream denominational mind-set; it’s how we were taught to think and respond to “the Law”.